Botox in San Diego

 Botox Injection San Diego

+We are proud to be premier providers for Botox in San Diego.
 Botox or Dysport, generally known as onabotulinum toxin A, are a purified protein and neurotoxin complex that, when injected straight into the muscle, causes muscle relaxation.
 Botox or Dysport blocks the signal to nerve impulses sent to the muscle.

 Repetitive creasing from our everyday facial expressions in our skin causes dynamic wrinkles.
 As time passes, these wrinkles become larger, deeper, and more permanent.
 Botox or Dysport relaxes these facial muscles that cause dynamic wrinkles, giving your skin a chance to smooth out naturally.
+Let Allurant Medical be your number one choice for Botox in San Diego!

 What is BOTOX® Cosmetic?